-- Nursing staff had lead roles in long-term disease management and patients at risk of hospital admission were identified as a priority. - The national Quality and Outcomes Framework (QOF) data showed that 57% of patients had well-controlled diabetes, indicated by specific blood test results, compared to the Clinical Commissioning Group (CCG) average of 70% and the national average of 78%.
-We saw 63% of patients with diabetes had received a foot examination in the preceding 12 months which was below the CCG average of 87% and national average of 89%.
-Unpublished data for 2016/17 provided by the practice indicated an improvement in the diabetes indicators. - The national QOF data showed that 76% of patients with asthma in the register had an annual review, compared to the CCG average of 74% and the national average of 76%. - The practice followed up on patients with long-term conditions discharged from hospital and ensured that their care plans were updated to reflect any additional needs. - While there was a system to recall patients for a structured annual review, records did not demonstrate these patients care and needs were always being met.
+- Nursing staff had lead roles in long-term disease management and patients at risk of hospital admission were identified as a priority. - The national Quality and Outcomes Framework (QOF) data showed that 78% of patients had well-controlled diabetes, indicated by specific blood test results, compared to the Clinical Commissioning Group (CCG) average of 70% and the national average of 78%.
+97% of patients with diabetes had received a foot examination in the preceding 12 months which was above the CCG average of 87% and national average of 89%.
+However the practice had higher than average exception reporting for patients with diabetes.

+- The national QOF data showed that 84% of patients with asthma in the register had an annual review, compared to the CCG average of 74% and the national average of 76%; however the practice had an higher than average exception reporting for patients with asthma. - The practice followed up on patients with long-term conditions discharged from hospital and ensured that their care plans were updated to reflect any additional needs. - There were emergency processes for patients with long-term conditions who experienced a sudden deterioration in health. - All these patients had a named GP and there was a system to recall patients for a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.